 It is quite likely that wherever you choose to dine in Maine the ingredients in your meal didn’t travel far.
 Whether it’s the freshly-grown greens and goat cheese in your salad, the seaweed topping your gourmet lobster roll, or the egg in your hollandaise – chances are they came from the woods, fields and bays nearby.
 Maine’s dining culture has always embodied the farm-to-table ethos: try to eat food grown and raised locally and you’ll do yourself, your community and the environment a flavor.
 Uh, we mean a favor.

-Then there’s the whole culinary creativity thing that’s sparked all those rave reviews and made Maine one of America’s most celebrated foodie destinations.
-There are more great restaurants, chefs and kinds of cuisine in the state than you can shake a spatula or garden hoe at.
-At Cafe Miranda, guests can indulge in Chef Altiero’s multi-cultural cuisine, drawn from his own Italian heritage and spiced up with offerings featuring South American, Thai or Mexican accents.
+This culinary movement is what sparked the recent rave reviews and made Maine one of America’s most celebrated foodie destinations.
+There are more great restaurants, chefs and creative cuisines in the state than you can shake a spatula or garden hoe at.

 Chef Melissa Kelly’s restaurant Primo is actually on a farm, where in peak season they grow 80% percent of what is on the menu, and they repurpose as much as they can to improve sustainability, like fertilizing the garden with compost from food waste.

 “Farm-to-table dining overlooking the beautiful Stonington Harbor.”
 That’s how the menu heading at Aragosta describes the restaurant.
 Aragosta is Italian for lobster.
 And Chef Devin Finigan’s lobster ravioli is described as exquisite, not just by diners but by the world-renowned chefs and food writers she brings in for workshops.